 Outside scholarships and grants are another way to pay for private school.
 There are plenty of options for families seeking assistance, though some may be state- or city-specific.
 For families sending their children to independent schools, NAIS offers a financial aid guide that might help on this front.

 The Children’s Scholarship Fund also offers scholarships for students in kindergarten through eighth grade in 23 U.S. cities.
-Families are expected to pay at least 25 percent of the tuition, and the average award is about $1,700 per year.
+Families are expected to pay at least 25 percent of the tuition, and the fund has given away nearly $1 billion in support.
 The Children’s Scholarship Fund also lists unaffiliated scholarships by state.

 Additional Online Financial Resources to Help Pay for Private Schools